johnrscott/rv0/rv32i/spec.md

 | Main Memory     | 2000\_0000    |                           | 1024 | Read/write (load/store)       |
 |

-The basic interrupt mechanism follows the Core Local Interruptor (CLINT) specification, based on SiFive chips.
-The CLINT memory map begins at address `0x1000_0000`.
-The meaning of the memory-mapped I/O registers in this region are as follows:
-* `msip`: write 1 to this bit to request a software interrupt, and write 0 to clear it.
-The value of this bit is reflected in the read-only `MSIP` field of the `mip` CSR.
-The register is initialised to zero.
-* `mtimecmp`: this is the 64-bit timer compare register as described in the RISC-V privileged ISA specification.
-A timer interrupt becomes pending exactly when `mtime >= mtimecmp`.
-It is initialised to zero.
-* `mtime`: this is the 64-bit real time register, which increments at a constant rate with wall clock time.
-It is initialised to zero.

 There are the following minimal set of required control and status registers (CSR).
 Each is listed in the format "`CSR-address CSR-name`: description".